Clubs and Events play a rich and vital role that in a Hillside education.

 Cost: $600.00 per year (single sessions $15.00 each for Hillside students).

 Evening Classes with Wang Yung are extra and are paid directly to him.
+Private lessons as arranged.
+Equipment as needed (especially FIE gloves for tournaments).

-More details: Hillside Cavaliers Fencing Information <https://hillsidesc.org/curriculum/hillside-cavaliers-fencing/>
+More details: Hillside Cavaliers Fencing Information, https://hillsidesc.org/curriculum/hillside-cavaliers-fencing/

-III.
-Drama Club, Start Date: Wednesday, October 7, 2022
+VI.
+Drama Club, Start Date: Wednesday, October 4, 2023

 Coach: Jean Sherrard